-- Contextualisation is the struggle of the People of God to embody God’s eternal purpose in a particular context.
+- Contextualisation is the struggle of the People of God to embody God’s ‘eternal purpose’ in a particular context.
 Two elements keenly influence this struggle for embodiment: culture and Scripture.
 The people of God must live with this tension and hold them together in their embodiment.
-In this way, they express a continuity with both their spiritual history (Scripture) and their context (culture).
+In this way, they express a continuity with both their spiritual history (Scripture) and their contextual history (culture).

-- Alan Jamieson, in his excellent book, A Churchless Faith, opened my eyes to the stages-of-faith thesis of James Fowler.
-Exploring that thesis, in Becoming Adult, Becoming Christian, informed my understanding of vocation, as something holistic and encompassing.
-Vocation is the central element of my personal philosophy of human being and development.
+- Alan Jamieson‘s research, encapsulated in A Churchless Faith, opened my eyes to the stages-of-faith thesis of James Fowler.
+Exploring Fowler’s thesis, in Becoming Adult, Becoming Christian, deepened my understanding of vocation as something holistic and encompassing.
+Vocation remains a central element of my personal philosophy of human being and development.

-- Elaine Aron, through her groundbreaking text, The Highly Sensitive Person, is responsible for documenting and promoting the concept of high sensitivity.
-Personally, I experienced this as a “window onto my soul,” as it enabled me to, first, interpret the traumas of my first-half-of-life.
-And then, to reframe those traumas and my own sense of human being and development.
+- Elaine Aron, in The Highly Sensitive Person, documents and promotes the concept of high sensitivity.
+I experienced this as an enlightening ‘window onto my soul.’
+It enabled me to, first of all, to accurately understand the traumatic experiences of my youth and young adult life.
+I was then became able to reframe my trauma and to work effectively on my personal sense of human being and development.

-I am in the early stages of articulating a personal perspective on vocation and spiritual transformation, in the context of post-modern society.
-If you are interested in this, please follow this blog, join my mailing list or follow me on social media, or here on this website.
+I am presently in the early stage of articulating a personal perspective on vocation and spiritual transformation, named Hodos, in the context of post-modern society.